Environment Variables

 RIVAAS_METRICS_EXPORTER | Type of metrics exporter | — | prometheus, otlp, stdout |

-RIVAAS_METRICS_ADDR | Prometheus server address | :9090 | :9000, 0.0.0.0:9090 |
+RIVAAS_METRICS_ADDR | Listen address for Prometheus scrape HTTP server | :9090 when exporter is prometheus | :9000, 0.0.0.0:9090 |

-RIVAAS_METRICS_PATH | Prometheus metrics path | /metrics | /custom-metrics |
+RIVAAS_METRICS_PATH | HTTP path for Prometheus scrape endpoint | /metrics when exporter is prometheus | /custom-metrics |

-RIVAAS_METRICS_ENDPOINT | OTLP endpoint for metrics | - | http://localhost:4318 |
+RIVAAS_METRICS_ENDPOINT | OTLP metrics endpoint (required for otlp) | — | http://localhost:4318 |

 | Variable | Description | Default | Example |